CiaranWelsh/PokerX/lib/googletest/googlemock/docs/cook_book.md

 *   Obviously, you can do step #1 without locking.
 *   When doing step #2 and #5, make sure no other thread is accessing `foo`.
     Obvious too, huh?
-*   #3 and #4 can be done either in one thread or in multiple threads - anyway you want. gMock takes care of the locking, so you don't have to do any - unless required by your test logic.
+*   #3 and #4 can be game_ended either in one thread or in multiple threads - anyway you want. gMock takes care of the locking, so you don't have to do any - unless required by your test logic.